-3.3 Infringement proceedings concerning failure to transpose directives into national law

-The number of infringement cases initiated against the EFTA States for non-transposition of directives decreased by four cases from 16 to 12 from the time of the previous Scoreboard in May 2018.
-(Figure 9).
+3.3 Infringement proceedings concerning failure to transpose directives into national law The number of infringement cases initiated against the EFTA States for non-transposition of directives decreased by four cases from 16 to 12 from the time of the previous Scoreboard in May 2018.
+(Figure 12).

-Figure 9: The number of infringement cases against the EFTA States due to non-transposition of directives.

-3.4 Infringement proceedings concerning failure to transpose regulations into national law

-Of the 98 infringement cases pending on 1 December 2018, 34% concerned the late transposition of regulations.
+Figure 12: The number of infringement cases against the EFTA States due to non-transposition of directives.
+3.4 Infringement proceedings concerning failure to transpose regulations into national law Of the 98 infringement cases pending on 1 December 2018, 34% concerned the late transposition of regulations.
 For Iceland, this means 27 cases, and for Norway, six cases.
-This represents a 27% decrease for Iceland, a significant improvement, although there has been a steady rise in the number of cases referred to the EFTA Court.
-For Norway, there has been an increase of two cases since the time of the Scoreboard in May 2018 (Figure 10).
+This represents a 27% decrease for Iceland, a significant improvement, with an increase for Norway of two cases since the time of the Scoreboard in May 2018 (Figure 13).